ashwiniojha143/AI-Attendance-Management-System/README.md

 ## Authors
 - [@octokatherine](https://www.github.com/octokatherine)

-1. Prof. D.K.
-Ray
+1. Prof. Dr. Ajay Kushwaha
 Role: Project Guide

-Description: Prof. D.K.
-Ray has provided guidance and mentorship for this project, offering expertise and insights into the field of [AI, Computer Vision].
+Description: Prof. Dr. Ajay kushwaha has provided guidance and mentorship for this project, offering expertise and insights into the field of [AI, Computer Vision].

-2. Ganesh Kumar
+2. Ashwini Kr.
+Ojha
 Role: Developer

-Description: Ganesh Kumar, an Electronics and Telecommunication student at [BVUCOEP], has contributed to various aspects of the project, including [Deep Learning, Full Stack].
+Description: Ashwini Kr.
+OJha, an Electronics and Telecommunication student at [BVUCOEP], has contributed to various aspects of the project, including [Deep Learning, Full Stack].

-2. Mukesh Kumar Mukhiya
+2. Ankit Raj
 Role: Developer

-Description: Mukesh Kumar Mukhiya, also an Electronics and Telecommunication student at [BVUCOEP], has been actively involved in [Full stack , Developer].
+Description: Ankit Raj, also an Electronics and Telecommunication student at [BVUCOEP], has been actively involved in [Full stack , Developer].

-3. Shubham Kumar Verma
+3. Ankit Raj
 Role: Developer

-Description: Shubham Kumar Verma, an Electronics and Telecommunication student at [BVUCOEP], has contributed significantly to [IOT , Developer].
+Description: Ankit Raj, an Electronics and Telecommunication student at [BVUCOEP], has contributed significantly to [IOT , Developer].

+4. Somya Kumari
+Role: Developer

+Description: Somya Kumari, an Electronics and Telecommunication student at [BVUCOEP], has contributed significantly to [Database Handling].